RafaelSantos025/Bruteforcer/README.md

     ```./bruteforcer request.txt wordlist.txt -lf 1122```

-If you wish, you can use the both filters together:
+If you wish, you can use both filters together:

 ```./bruteforcer request.txt wordlist.txt -f "400,429,500,404" -lf 2222```